eagle-cooler/power-eagle/docs/usage-examples.md

 # Power Eagle Usage Examples

-This document provides practical examples of how to use Power Eagle plugins, based on real-world implementations.
+This document provides practical examples of how to create userscript-style plugins for Power Eagle.
+These examples demonstrate the simplicity and power of the userscript approach - quick utilities that can be created and shared easily within the Eagle community.

 ## File Counter Plugin Example